The Master of Arts in Communication (MACom)

 Bryant’s Master of Arts in Communication is a 10-course program taught by award-winning, world-class faculty and offering the extraordinary flexibility to pursue your specific passion within the field of communication.

-Our Master of Arts in Communication (MACom) gives you the opportunity to gain extensive exposure to theory and applications in the science and art of persuasion; essential interpersonal and intercultural communication skills; emerging and important modes of communication and media; and the state of the art in the concentration you choose: Organizational Communication, Health Communication, or a personalized concentration you develop with the guidance of our highly qualified graduate faculty.
+The Master of Arts in Communication (MACom) is a career-focused program that provides you with the opportunity to discover and pursue your passion within the field.
+You’ll gain extensive exposure to the theory and practical application of the science and art of persuasion; essential interpersonal and intercultural communication skills; emerging and important modes of communication and media; and the state of the art in the concentration you choose: Organizational Communication , Health Communication , or a customized concentration you develop with the guidance of a faculty member.

-You'll take courses, collaborate on research, make conference and classroom presentations, and secure meaningful opportunities to work with industry, government, and other organizational partners, all under the guidance of the Bryant graduate faculty.
+You'll take courses, collaborate on research, make conference and classroom presentations, and secure meaningful opportunities to work with industry, government, and other organizational partners—all under the guidance of Bryant’s graduate faculty.
 Our faculty are prominent, award-winning scholars, teachers, and media industry professionals who continually enhance their own expertise through research, publishing, consulting, and community service.
-Our small class size and collaborative environment allow this extraordinarily accessible faculty to share their knowledge with you.
+Most importantly, they care deeply about your academic and professional success.
+The small class size and collaborative environment allow this extraordinarily accessible faculty to share their expertise individually with every student.

 Examples from the curriculum